yogendratamang48/terraform-provider-mysql/website/docs/r/grant.html.markdown

 Grants can be imported using user, host, database and table.
 For grants without explicit database or tables, use `*`.
+For role grants, append `;r` as a suffix to the import id.

 You can also add an extra at sign `@` to the import definition to specify the grant contains WITH GRANT OPTION.